NorskRegnesentral/shapr/cran-comments.md

 > I believe this is a false-positive ref https://stackoverflow.com/questions/64402688/information-on-o-files-for-x64-is-not-available-note-on-r-package-checks-using

+*NOTE 2 (on all winbuilder + R-hub servers)

+Days since last update: 6

+> The previous release was a basic patch after the package was taken off CRAN.
+This is a proper release with new features.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.